Create an Invoice

 To create a new invoice:

-- Start in your vcita dashboard and navigate to Payments > Invoices and Bookings.
+- Start in your dashboard and navigate to Payments >Billing & Invoicing

 - Click the New button at the top of the page and select Invoice from the dropdown.

-- The client picker will appear.
+- The client selector will appear.
 Select the client you need to send the invoice to (add a new client if needed).

 - The invoice builder will appear.

-- Business info: Your invoices will always include your business logo, name, and address as configured in your branding settings.
+- From: Your invoices will always include your business logo, name, and address as configured in your branding settings.
 You can customize those under Settings > Business Info.

 - Currency: Currency will default to your account currency, but you can invoice in a different currency if needed.